TheKingElessar/Party-Splitter/README.md

 ## Use
-### Keybind
+### Keybinds
 By default, pressing the U key sends one of the loaded messages.
 The messages are sent in order, cycling through the list, to avoid repeating the same one over and over again.

+The default keybind to toggle the use of `/shout` (primarily for Hypixel) is T.

+The default keybind to reload the messages (if you've made changes to the file) is P.

-The key used to send a message can be changed like any other keybind (it's found at the bottom of the Controls menu).
+All these can be changed like any other keybind (found at the bottom of the Controls menu).

 ### Messages
 These are the preset messages loaded by default.